dakaitbakait/markdown-cv/index.md

     sales and align incentives.
   * Work closely with marketing team to drive campaigns and identify x-sell opportunities.
+  * Build email marketing channel
+  * Develop website content and seo to drive user traffic to our website

 `2008 - 2010`
 __Business Analyst__, marketRx (now part of Cognizant)